MARKTHERENCE/TrueSim-MK-Profiles/README.md

 - Orange Thunderverb
 - Peavey Triple XXX
 - Vox AC30 Custom (AC30C2)
+  - It will take approximately 5 seconds for the circuit to work at intended full volume.
+This is due to the way TrueSim behaves in regards to certain tube stages like cathode followers and phase inverters - this is confirmed by NaLex himself when I asked for his help with the Marshall Vintage Modern.
   - In the "Experimental" subfolder, there are dedicated circuits for the pre & post-FX Loop section.
 The reason they are experimental is that they have less gain as a result of the respective tube stages being disconnected from each other.
 I would just recommend using the complete circuits.

 # Special Thanks